ComScore

 Celebrating together can be tricky—after all, you separated from your co-parent for a reason—but under the right circumstances, it can be a very nice thing.
 Per Kelman, it’s important for parents to consider “the age of the kids and where they are in accepting and truly understanding where things stand between their parents” before signing on for together time over the holidays.
 Specifically, “if the kids are young or hold out hope that [the parents] will reunite, then it isn't a good time to celebrate together.
 On the other hand, if the kids are aware that both parents have moved on, may even have new partners and all parties get along well, a holiday together could provide a very loving and warm environment for all,” says Kelman.

 Still, it’s not always easy to accurately predict how hunky dory things will be, since a positive outcome requires that everyone rise to the occasion.
-For that reason, it’s wise to also be on the lookout for any of the following red flags in your co-parent’s behavior (or perhaps your own).
+Unfortunately, I learned the hard way that there’s just too much water under the bridge with my ex for us to do the whole kumbaya thing—and as much as the holidays are a time of cheer, they can also be quite stressful, which tends to trigger old, unhealthy communication dynamics.
+For that reason, the expert suggests that divorced parents be on the lookout for any of the following red flags in your co-parent’s behavior (or perhaps your own).

 1. Problematic marital dynamics are resurfacing

-If interactions with your ex play out like a visit from the Ghost of Christmas Past, it’s not a good sign.
-According to Kelman, holiday planning can provide a context for parents to reenact some of the issues that existed during the marriage.
-So, if you find yourself making passive-aggressive, score-keeping comments about how much more effort you’re putting in, for example, or your co-parent starts casually referencing unpleasant memories (like that time you hurt your MIL’s feelings by returning a tacky gift), you both better check yourselves.
+I touched on this already—namely because it’s true to my own experience—but it bears repeating that if interactions with your ex play out like a visit from the Ghost of Christmas Past, it’s not a good sign.
+Indeed, Kelman confirms that holiday planning can provide a context for parents to reenact some of the issues that existed during the marriage.
+In other words, if you find yourself making passive-aggressive, score-keeping comments about how much more effort you’re putting in, for example, or your co-parent starts casually referencing unpleasant memories (like that time you hurt your MIL’s feelings by returning a tacky gift), you both better check yourselves.

 2. A co-parent resorts to triangulation